-This paper discusses how the state government's behavior is affected when the socalled Representative Tax System (RTS) equalization scheme is implemented.
-In particular, we study the changes in the marginal cost of the public funds (MCPF), and in the first order conditions for the optimal provision of a public input.
+This paper discusses how the state government's behavior is affected when the so called Representative Tax System equalization scheme is implemented.
+In particular, we study the changes in the marginal cost of the public funds, and in the first order conditions for the optimal provision of a public input.
 A reduction in the MCPF is to be expected when lump-sum grants are replaced by RTS equalization transfers.
 However, this result has to be qualified under certain assumptions.
-Also we find that there does not exist an unambiguous relationship between the degree of fiscal equalization and the marginal cost of providing the public input and the tax setting.
-Production efficiency condition in the provision of public inputs holds with both types of vertical transfers.
+Also we find that there does not exist a clear relationship between the degree of fiscal equalization and the marginal cost of providing the public input and the tax setting.

 Keywords: Fiscal federalism, MCPF, vertical transfers.
-JEL classification: H71, H72.
+JEL Classification: H71, H72.

-[#] Some parts of this paper have been presented in seminars at Centro de Estudios Andaluces, at University of Malaga, at Umea University, at European Central Bank, at XII Encuentro de Economía Pública, and at centrA-IEF Workshop on Fiscal Federalism.
-I am grateful to T. Aronsson, A. Esteller, A. Fuenmayor and two referees for their comments and suggestions.
+\Some parts of this paper have been presented in seminars at centrA-Seville, at University of Malaga, at Umea University, at European Central Bank, and at centrA-IEF Workshop on Fiscal Federalism.
+I am grateful to T. Aronsson, A. Esteller and two referees for their comments and suggestions.
 The usual disclaimer applies.
 Parts of this paper were completed during my stay at Umea University and at Fiscal Policies Division of the ECB; their hospitality is gratefully acknowledged.
 Corresponding address: Centro de Estudios Andaluces.
 C/ Bailén, 50.
 41001 Seville.
 Spain.
 Phone: 34 955 055 217.
 E-mail: diego.martinez@centrodeestudiosandaluces.es.